Health & Other Services

 The Village of Richfield offers a VRI Medical Alert monitoring system which is installed in home with a necklace or wristband.
 In the event of an emergency, the service, when activated, notifies police, fire and emergency medical services via an alarm company.

-There is a monthly fee of $15 which includes monitoring and equipment.
+There is a monthly fee which includes monitoring and equipment.
 The service is sponsored by the Richfield Fire Department.Services are also offered through the Township office.

 To obtain a Life Alert, call Mike Lester at the fire department, 330-659-9400.

 Flu and pneumonia shots are administered each fall by Maxim Health Systems.
 The fee is determined by Maxim at the time of vaccination.

 Meals are prepared by Regina Health Center and are delivered to participants by volunteers, around noon.
 Meals are provided seven days a week for $3 per day.
 To arrange for delivery of meals, call Ilse at 330-659-4306.

 A podiatrist is available every other month for minor foot problems, including toenail clipping.
 A $20 fee is charged.
 Serious foot problems can be referred to the doctor's practice.